i3bit/ebg/_pages/guide.md

 You can tweak these settings right within the app using the user interface configuration.

+## 5. Shared Directories

+To add a new shared directory, click on the "Shares" button from the box configuration panel and click on "Add New Share".
+A random 4-digit number will be assigned to the new folder.

+To mount the shared directory in a macOS or Linux distribution, execute the following command:

+`mount -t virtiofs elshared-xxxx /mnt/`

+Note: Replace "xxxx" with the new 4-digit number.

+To make the mount persistent, add the following line to /etc/fstab:

+`elshared-xxxx	/mnt	virtiofs	defaults	0	0`

+Note: Replace "xxxx" with the new 4-digit number.

-## 5. Uninstallation
+## 6. Uninstallation

 * To remove EBG and any associated data from your host machine, follow these steps:
     * Select "File" > "Delete All Boxes" from "El Box Glance" menu bar.
     * Navigate to the Application folder and delete the "El Box Glance" application.
-    * Remove the app container folder from your system.
+    * Remove the app folder from your system at the following path: `~/Library/Containers/com.elboxglance`

-## 6. Contact Us
+## 7. Contact Us

 Should you have any inquiries or require further clarification, please do not hesitate to contact us.